Welcoming Back Visitors

 Psychiatric Access Center – There is currently no visitation in our Psychiatric Access Center.

-Patients undergoing same day procedures may be accompanied by a companion who may remain with the patient through the initial intake process.
+Same Day Procedures – Patients undergoing same day procedures may be accompanied by a companion who may remain with the patient through the initial intake process.
 The companion must show proof of full vaccination (vaccine card or NYS Excelsior Pass) or a negative PCR COVID-19 test results within the last 48 hours.
 Companions will be asked to leave during the procedure and then may come back and rejoin the patient for the discharge process.

 Visitors may not be present during procedures and recovery room stays with special exceptions for pediatrics, and patients who have an intellectual, developmental, or other cognitive disabilities.

 Masks Are Required – All patients and visitors will be provided with a medical mask and must wear it at all times while in the hospital facilities.
 Please keep your fabric mask with you for when you leave the hospital.

 Hand sanitizing or hand washing must be performed correctly.

 When you enter our hospital facilities you will be screened for symptoms by our hospital staff.
 During this screening they will also check your temperature.

 Once inside the hospital facility, visitors must remain in the patient’s room throughout the visit except when otherwise directed by hospital staff.
 If the patient is on isolation, the visitor will be provided you with additional Personal Protective Equipment (PPE) for their safety.